 Disclaimer: The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author's alone.
 For a full list of our advertisers, see our disclosure page.

-We recommend the Citi® Diamond Preferred® Card if you have trouble paying down your balances - it has one of the longest 0% APR introductory period we've seen so far.
-For 21 months, the Citi® Diamond Preferred® Card charges 0% intro APR card on both purchases and balance transfers (6-9 months longer than other credit cards).
-The savings in interest are very valuable for people carrying a large balance, or considering an upcoming big purchase.
-The Citi® Diamond Preferred® Card also offers some extra perks, such as access to pre-sale tickets and purchase protection, which it a bit more exclusive.
-If the 21-month grace period isn't significant, or if you'll pay your bill in full after 18 months, then we'd suggest the Citi Double Cash or other cards as better investments.
+We recommend the Citi® Diamond Preferred® Card if you're looking to pay off credit card debt - it has one of the longest 0% APR introductory periods for balance transfers we've seen so far.
+For 21 months, the Citi® Diamond Preferred® Card charges no interest on balance transfers.
+The savings in interest are very valuable for people carrying a large balance.
+The Citi® Diamond Preferred® Card also offers some extra perks, such as access to pre-sale tickets and purchase protection, which is a bit more exclusive.
+If the 21-month of no interest on balance transfers isn't significant, or if you'll pay your bill in full after 18 months, then we'd suggest applying for other cards as better investments.

-|0% intro APR for 21 months on purchases and balance transfers, which is much longer than other credit cards||Foreign exchange fee limits the card's usefulness for travelers|
+|0% intro APR for 21 months on balance transfers, which is much longer than other credit cards||Foreign exchange fee limits the card's usefulness for travelers|

 |Ability to buy exclusive tickets and pre-sale tickets to events with Citi® PrivatePass®||Lack of any spending rewards|

 We recommend this card to anyone who isn't able to pay their balance in full each month.
 It has fantastic interest rates, and isn’t difficult to get.